pymeasure/pymeasure/docs/dev/coding_standards.rst

 Usage of getter and setter functions
 ====================================

 Getter and setter functions are discouraged, since properties provide a more fluid experience.
-Given the extensive tools avalible for defining properties, detailed in the :ref:`Advanced properties <advanced-properties>` section, these types of properties are prefered.
+Given the extensive tools available for defining properties, detailed in the sections starting with :ref:`writing_properties`, these types of properties are prefered.